This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 A nurse or other hospital worker may accidentally drop a baby, which can cause severe skull damage.
 Abuse, such as shaking or striking a crying baby, can also cause a skull fracture.

-If you have a baby born with a skull fracture or that received a skull fracture in the hospital after birth, you have legal options to seek justice and compensation for your child.
+If you have a baby born with a skull fracture or who received a skull fracture in the hospital after birth, you have legal options to seek justice and compensation for your child.
 Infant skull fracture causes vary but often result from inappropriate use of instruments during delivery.

 If your doctor or other caregiver fractured your infant’s skull in such a way that could have been prevented, you might have a solid case to sue and recover monetary damages.